-The mini-project seminar requirements aspire to support the program goals and outcomes referenced on page 5 of this Handbook.
-In light of these goals and outcomes, students fulfilling mini-project requirements will demonstrate (a) an ability to identify, evaluate, and constructively integrate theories of culture and ecclesiological perspectives appropriate to the context of their project; (b) how insights derived from theological reflection and an appropriate selection of sociological data can be used together to support the central argument advanced in their mini-project; and (c) an ability to analyze at least one specific context for ministry using theological and sociological research.
+The mini-project seminar requirements aspire to support the program goals and outcomes referenced on page 5 of this handbook.
+In light of these goals and outcomes, students fulfilling mini-project requirements will demonstrate (a) an ability to identify, evaluate, and constructively integrate theories of culture and ecclesiological perspectives appropriate to the context of their project; (b) how insights derived from theological reflection and an appropriate selection of sociological data can be used together to support the central argument advanced in their miniproject; and (c) an ability to analyze at least one specific context for ministry using theological and sociological research.

-The mini-project is designed by the student under the supervision of a member of the faculty and with the concurrence of the D.Min. director and Academic Dean.
-This mini-project involves the workload of one course and earns three (3) credit hours.
-The length of this project is 20-25 pages, not including appendixes and the bibliography.
-Mini-project proposal forms are available from the D.Min. director.
+The mini-project is designed by the student under the supervision of a member of the faculty and with the concurrence of the DMin director and Academic Dean.
+It involves the workload of one course and earns three (3) credit hours.
+The project should be 20-25 pages long, excluding appendixes and the bibliography.
+Proposal forms are available from the DMin director.

 Faculty supervisors of these mini-projects may be drawn from either campus.
-Ordinarily, a student is likely to work with a faculty member on the campus where they begin.

-At the conclusion of the course, students will travel to the campus to share their mini-projects with peers in their cohort.
+At the conclusion of the course, students will share their mini-projects via Zoom with peers in their cohort.
 Faculty supervisors also will be present for these presentations.